“It’s so hot. The woman next to me reading poetry, barking into the phone: Pick up pick up pickup.”

 By simply listing the uses for the Notes app, I know I risk making it sound commonplace, even boring.
 But it is the extreme ordinariness of all these little entries that creates something special: what can sometimes feel like the weirdest and most intimate place on your phone.

 “People have always found ways to store important bits of their awareness.
-I know many people who jot things down on any scrap nearby, an envelope or a receipt for example,” says Beth Jacobs, PhD, a clinical psychologist who specialises in therapeutic writing and journalling (12 notes).
+I know many people who jot things down on any scrap nearby, an envelope or a receipt for example,” says Beth Jacobs, PhD, a clinical psychologist who specializes in therapeutic writing and journaling (12 notes).
 “This new way to do it is part of our general cultural shift towards recording experience electronically and not by pen and paper.”

 The move from the physical to the digital always comes with unforeseen consequences, not unlike how removing one invasive plant or destructive animal from an environment can unexpectedly put another species in danger.
 In the case of the Notes app, what was lost was impermanence.
 Envelopes and receipts are disposable.
 You write your note, then shove the scrap into your purse or pocket or the back of a drawer.
 Even if you unearth it later, it’s just one random note, easy to (figuratively and literally) crumple up and discard.
 Unless you, like Cederholm, intentionally delete entries, the Notes app stores all those random snapshots of your brain on hand indefinitely.
 Scrolling through so many internal thoughts all at once always makes me feel somewhat bemused.
 Am I really this strange creature who once typed, “Using pellets of bread as eraser to create highlights”?
 It’s a similar feeling to confronting your Spotify Wrapped results each year: a little embarrassing, sometimes hilarious, often disorienting.